About me

 My Approach

-I am often described as open, warm and authentic.
-My primary concern is always your safety.
-I work in a collaborative way to build a trusting relationship whereby we can explore the difficulties together.
+I work in a transparent and collaborative way to build a trusting relationship whereby we can explore the difficulties together.
 I have a very non-judgmental and compassionate approach.

 My Background

-I have 17 years of experience working in mental health.
-I initially started my career as a Psychiatric Epidemiologist whereby I worked extensively in ageing mental health and neurodegeneration and have presented at national and international conferences and have published extensively in peer reviewed journals.
-I am an honorary research fellow at the Institute of Psychiatry, Psychology and Neuroscience (IoPPN).
-I currently work entirely as a clinician/therapist in the NHS and in private practice.
+I have 25+ years of experience working in mental health.
+I initially started my career as a Psychiatric Epidemiologist at the Institute of Psychiatry, Psychology and Neuroscience (IoPPN).
+I worked extensively in ageing mental health and neurodegeneration and have presented at national and international conferences and have published in peer reviewed journals.

 Clinical Psychology

-I am a Highly Specialist Clinical Psychologist registered with the Health & Care Professions Council (HCPC), in a NHS Child and Adolescent Mental Health Service (CAMHS).
+I am a Principal Clinical Psychologist registered with the Health & Care Professions Council (HCPC).
 I also hold chartered registration and I'm an associate fellow of the British Psychological Society (BPS).
+I have 14 years direct clinical experience (NHS/Private).

 I am also a Systemic (Family/Couples) Practitioner accredited by the Association of Family Therapy (AFT).
-I provide specialist skills in working with children, adolescents, individuals, couples and families using attachment and systemic theories, this means I focus on relationships.
+I provide specialist skills in working with children, adolescents, individuals, couples, families and organisations using attachment and systemic theories, this means I focus on relationships.

 I use a range of systemic approaches including Narrative Therapy, Attachment Narrative Therapy, Brief Solution Focused Therapy, Strategic/Structural Family approaches, as well as Communication Models to support clients who are struggling with their relationships.